Moobell1212/Javascript-quiz/README.md

 Incorrect answers will reduce the timer by 5 seconds.

-Once the quiz is finished an endpage will appear which will state the user's scoreand allow them to input their initials.
+Once the quiz is finished an endpage will appear which will state the user's score and allow them to input their initials.

 <img src="./assets/images/EndScreen.png">